Skip to content

 Key Takeaway

-Teaching compassion and empathy requires: (1) Model constantly (kids imitate—show emotion, act to help), (2) Teach perspective-taking ("How would YOU feel?"—see through others' eyes), (3) Practice acts of mercy (serve, give, comfort—compassion = verb), (4) Study Jesus (He SAW, FELT, ACTED—Matthew 9:36), (5) Celebrate compassion (praise kindness more than achievement), (6) Validate emotions (feelings aren't weakness—Jesus wept), (7) Expose to suffering (age-appropriate—can't care about what they don't see).
+Teaching compassion and empathy requires: (1) Model constantly (kids imitate, so show emotion and act to help), (2) Teach perspective-taking ("How would YOU feel?", seeing through others' eyes), (3) Practice acts of mercy (serve, give, comfort, because compassion is a verb), (4) Study Jesus (He SAW, FELT, ACTED, Matthew 9:36), (5) Celebrate compassion (praise kindness more than achievement), (6) Validate emotions (feelings aren't weakness, Jesus wept), (7) Expose to suffering (age-appropriate, since kids can't care about what they don't see).
 Goal: Kids with Christ's heart who NOTICE, CARE, and ACT.

 "He has shown you, O mortal, what is good.
 And what does the LORD require of you?
 To act justly and to love mercy and to walk humbly with your God."